15 Top-Rated Things to Do in Cape May, NJ

 The observatory's School of Birding leads excursions and workshops.
 A gift shop at the Northwood Center sells gear for birders, books about birds, and bird-themed gift items.

 4. Cape May Point State Park

 Several hiking trails wind through the park, affording a chance to spot wildlife or migrating birds.
 The Monarch Trail was named after the monarch butterflies that are attracted to wildflowers here in the fall, while the Plover Trail is a wonderful path for viewing plovers, oystercatchers, and other shorebirds.

-Near Cape May Point about a five-minute drive from the Cape May Lighthouse is the WWII Lookout Tower, which played an important role in defending the country from invasion during the Second World War.
+Near Cape May Point about a five-minute drive from the Cape May Lighthouse is the World War II Lookout Tower, which played an important role in defending the country from invasion during the Second World War.
 The tower was built in 1942 as one of 15 coastal defense towers in New Jersey.

-5. Victorian Bed-and-Breakfasts
+6. Victorian Bed-and-Breakfasts

-Staying at one of Cape May's charming historic accommodations is a special experience.
-Many of the town's Victorian summer cottages have been converted to luxurious bed-and-breakfast hotels.
-Many B&B guest rooms are outfitted with four-poster beds, vintage floral wallpaper, and antique furniture.
+Cape May B&Bs allow visitors to experience a seaside retreat of the Victorian-era upper class.
+Guest rooms are outfitted with four-poster beds, vintage floral wallpaper, and antique furniture.
 Breakfasts are served in elegant dining rooms, for a glimpse of what life was like for high society holiday-goers in the 19th century.